Bundle Requests

 Consider the following:

-• Apply the Splitter pattern to unbundle the incoming request message.
+- Apply the Splitter pattern from “Enterprise Integration Patterns” to unbundle the incoming request message.

-• Leverage parallel programming concepts in the provider implementation.
-An advanced option is the Map-Reduce pattern.
+- Leverage parallel programming concepts in the provider implementation.
+An advanced option to do so is the Map-Reduce pattern.

-• Decide whether the responses should also be bundled (see solution and discussion of the consequences of the Request Bundle pattern).
+- Decide whether the responses should also be bundled (see solution and discussion of the consequences of the Request Bundle pattern for detailed design information).

-• When implemented by a new endpoint, make sure that it is covered by the same security measures as the original endpoint.
+- When implemented by a new endpoint, make sure that this endpoint is covered by the same security measures as the original endpoint.

-A deeper discussion of the pros and cons of the Request Bundle pattern is available on the MAP website.
+A deeper discussion of the pros and cons of the Request Bundle pattern is available on the “Patterns for API Design” website and in [Zimmermann et al. 2022].

 Introduce Pagination is an alternative to improve performance, focussing on responses rather than requests.